AdaCore/spark2014/lrm/source/packages.rst

 #.
 The ``identifier`` of a ``simple_property`` shall be Volatile,
    Input, or Output.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.2 LR identifier of simple_property shall be Volatile, Input or Output

 #.
 There shall be at most one occurrence of the ``identifiers``
    Volatile, Input and Output in a single ``property_list``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.2 LR At most one occurrence of Volatile, Input and Output in single property_list

 #.
 If a ``property_list`` includes Volatile, then it shall also
    include exactly one of Input or Output.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.2 LR If property_list includes Volatile, then it shall also include exactly one of Input or Output

 #.
 If a ``property_list`` includes either Input or Output,
    then it shall also include Volatile.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.2 LR If property_list includes Input or Output, it shall also include Volatile

 #.
 The ``identifier`` of a ``name_value_property`` shall be
    Integrity.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.2 LR name_value_property identified must be Integrity

 #.
 If a ``property_list`` includes Integrity then it shall be the final
    property in the list.
 [This eliminates the possibility of a positional association following a named association in the property list.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.2 LR If property_list has Integrity it must be the final property in the list

 #.
 A package_declaration or generic_package_declaration requires a completion
    [(a body)] if it contains an Abstract State aspect specification.